 Employment Disputes

 As a business owner, you could receive a demand letter from a current or former employee for alleged employment contract violations, wrongful termination, or other circumstances.
-The demand may include a request for wages, benefits, and other costs.
+The demand may include a request for wages, benefits, and additional costs.

 Depending on the merits of their case, the employee could pursue litigation under state or federal employment laws.
 If you decide to dispute a demand letter, be sure to seek legal advice regarding employment laws in your area.